lispgames/glop/README.md

            ;; gl code here
            (glop:swap-buffers win)))

-The `glop:dispatch-events` function will take care of processing glop events and call corresponding methods.
+The `glop:dispatch-events` macro will take care of processing glop events and call corresponding methods.
 Generic functions for these methods are:

  - `(on-key window state key)`